 to render the infinite.

-11 minutes, 23 seconds. one channel video.
+11 minutes, 23 seconds.
+Appropriated archival sources, Digital video.
+Looped.
+Single channel.
 2021.